The La Mède Complex: A Facility for the Energies of Tomorrow

 La Mède has clearly set its sights on low-carbon energies that will drive growth for TotalEnergies and the Provence-Alpes-Côte d'Azur region.
 The complex is an example of a successful industrial conversion project.

-Bernard Pinatel President, Refining & Chemicals, TotalEnergies
+Bernard Pinatel President, Refining & Chemicals, TotalEnergies, from 2016 to 2024

 France’s first world-class biorefinery